realm/realm-java-benchmarks/README.md

 Benchmarks are just inherently difficult to make generic and really useful.
-We would always recommend users to do their own benchmarks for the particular usecases that's important to them.
+We would always recommend users to do their own benchmarks for the particular use-cases that's important to them.
 So go do that - after reading below!

 Done properly, it can still be relatively useful as a rough indicator of areas to investigate further.
 For developers it's also needed to be aware of